Supreme Court of New Zealand: Creation

 While the suggestion of ending appeals to the Privy Council had been around since the Statute of Westminster Adoption Act 1947, proposals to end appeals to the Privy Council began in the late 1970s, when a Royal Commission on the judiciary canvassed arguments for replacing the Privy Council.
 In the early 1980s, Minister of Justice Jim McLay suggested their abolition.
 Proposals for an indigenous final appellate court can be traced back to 1985.
 In 1996, Attorney-General Paul East proposed to end the status of the Privy Council as the country's highest court of appeal.
-The proposal got as far as a Bill being introduced into Parliament.
-However, this Bill met with little support from within the National Party, and the Bill was not carried over by the next Parliament following the 1996 general election.
+The proposal got as far as a bill being introduced into Parliament.
+However, this bill met with little support from within the National Party, and the bill was not carried over by the next Parliament following the 1996 general election.

 The policy was resurrected in 1999 by the Fifth Labour Government.
 A discussion paper, Reshaping New Zealand's Appeal Structure attracted 70 submissions.
 A year later a Ministerial Action Group was formed to assist Ministers in designing the purpose, structure and make-up of a final court of appeal.
 The Group's report, Replacing the Privy Council: A New Supreme Court was published in April 2002, before the general election a few months later.

-On 9 December 2002, after the Labour government's re-election at the 2002 New Zealand general election, Attorney-General Margaret Wilson introduced the Supreme Court Bill to create the Supreme Court and abolish appeals to the Privy Council.
+On 9 December 2002, after the Labour government's re-election at the 2002 general election, Attorney-General Margaret Wilson introduced the Supreme Court Bill to create the Supreme Court and abolish appeals to the Privy Council.
 A Campaign for the Privy Council was established to lobby against the abolition of appeals.
 Many business and community groups joined the opposition to the ending of appeals.
 The Monarchist League of New Zealand opposed the abolition of appeals, stating:

-Margaret Wilson argued in favour of the Bill, stating:
+Margaret Wilson argued in favour of the bill, stating:

 Select committee

-At select committee, the Bill attracted numerous submissions for and against creating the Supreme Court.
+At select committee, the bill attracted numerous submissions for and against creating the Supreme Court.
 Notable supporters of the Supreme Court were former President of the Court of Appeal, Lord of Appeal in Ordinary, and Privy Councillor Lord Cooke of Thorndon and former Prime Minister Sir Geoffrey Palmer, while most senior lawyers were opposed to the change.
 The Monarchist League complained the majority of members of the select committee were motivated by a "republican agenda".

 Opposition parties had called unsuccessfully for a national referendum on the creation of the Supreme Court.
-While the Bill was before the select committee, Auckland lawyer Dennis J Gates launched a petition for a non-binding citizens initiated referendum on 3 April 2003, asking the question "Should all rights of appeal to the Privy Council be abolished?".
+While the bill was before the select committee, Auckland lawyer Dennis J Gates launched a petition for a non-binding citizens initiated referendum on 3 April 2003, asking the question "Should all rights of appeal to the Privy Council be abolished?".
 The petition failed to gain the 310,000 signatures of registered electors needed and lapsed on 2 July 2004.